abdelazizwf/Depth2Metric/README.md

 - **Back-projection of the image into 3D using the camera model.** This ensures the scene is geometrically correct.
 - **Metric scale estimation to scale the arbitrary geometry units into metric units.** Several methods are used to estimate the scale factor:
   - **Object-based scene priors**: An object detection model ([YOLOv26n](https://docs.ultralytics.com/models/yolo26/#overview) by default) is used to detect objects with known real-world sizes in the image.
 If a detection is made, the ratio between the reconstructed object size and the real-world size provides a scale factor.
   - **Ground plane detection with assumed camera height**: If object priors are unavailable, the system attempts to detect the dominant ground plane using geometric plane segmentation.
-Assuming a typical camera height (e.g., 1.6 m), the distance between the reconstructed camera origin and detected ground plane provides a scale estimate.
+Assuming a typical camera height (e.g., 1.6 m), the distance between the reconstructed camera origin and the detected ground plane provides a scale estimate.
   - **Bottom-image ground heuristic**: As a lightweight fallback, the system assumes that the lowest portion of the image (bottom ~5%) corresponds to the ground surface.
 The reconstructed distance to those points is used together with an assumed camera height to estimate scale.
 - After scaling, the back-projected points form a metric 3D point cloud of the scene.
 To improve performance and reduce bandwidth, the point cloud is reduced using voxel grid downsampling, and then packed into a binary buffer and sent back to the user.